 Building Resilience of The Kenyon Centre

 Preparing for future disaster response amidst climate change

 Sadly our offices and Education Centre were lost to the storm, however The Kenyon Centre pulled through and was able to become a centre for disaster response personnel in the early days following Dorian.
 We are working to strengthen the ability of the centre to aid in disaster response and reinforce our function as a demonstration site for sustainable building.

-With the support of the UNDP GEF SGP, Center for Disaster Philanthropy, Water Mission, and Global Giving, FRIENDS will be replacing our damaged solar array, and installing a water catchment and filtration system to provide a back up source of potable water.
+With the support of the UNDP GEF SGP, Center for Disaster Philanthropy, Water Mission, and Global Giving, FRIENDS has replaced our damaged solar array, and will install a water catchment and filtration system to provide a back up source of potable water.

 Sustainable Job Training Opportunities

 As Abaco recovers, we feel it is important to help our communities get back on their feet.
 By providing opportunities for training in sustainable fields such as renewable energy, eco-tourism, and regenerative farming we hope to inspire and encourage Abaco's youths to become entrepreneurs in their own right.
 This way, we help to build capacity on island and support FRIENDS' vision of a sustainable future for Abaco.
 Our pilot training program in partnership with Engineered Electric Services assisted successful applicants in gaining practical experience during the installation of FRIENDS' new solar array.

 Connecting International Groups with the community

 Facilitating relief and telling the story of survival